-Attorney Mike Bigos handles complex personal injury cases, many with difficult liability, multiple defendants, and expert witnesses.
-He often collaborates with attorneys at other law firms on complex cases.
+Attorney Mike Bigos handles complex personal injury cases, many with multiple defendants and expert witnesses.
+He often collaborates with other law firms on cases.
 And, when necessary, he refers clients to lawyers in Maine, New England, and around the country.
-He has been referred cases from judges, law professors, and opposing counsel from previous cases.
+He has been referred cases from judges, law professors, and even opposing counsel from previous cases.

-Since joining Berman & Simmons in 2003, Mike has worked on high-profile cases, including landlord code violations resulting in a paraplegic child in one case, and severe burns in another; crashworthiness claims against a vehicle manufacturer involving catastrophic injury; a wrongful death claim arising from a construction site fall with multiple defendants; and IVC (blood clot) filter medical device litigation.
+Mike has worked on high-profile cases, including landlord code violations resulting in a paraplegic child in one case, and severe burns in another; crashworthiness claims against vehicle manufacturers involving catastrophic injury; a wrongful death claim arising from a construction site fall with multiple defendants; and IVC (blood clot) filter medical device litigation.

-He recently settled high-profile double wrongful death claims against a landlord in Biddeford, ME arising from a September 2014 fire.
+He recently settled high-profile double wrongful death claims against a landlord arising from a September 2014 fire.
 He also works on motorcycle crashes, as well as worksite and construction incidents.
 Several of his cases involve traumatic brain injury (TBI).

 “The stakes for my clients are high,” Mike says.
 “Often they are going through the worst ordeal they’ve ever been through, and it’s hard for them to imagine getting back to a normal life.
 The more my client knows about their case, the better our chance to win.
 To be able to help someone at the time of their greatest need is extremely gratifying.”

-Mike is actively involved with the Maine Trial Lawyers Association and American Association for Justice.
-He is a frequent speaker on legislative affairs and political advocacy for injury victims, insurance coverage, and safety policies.
+Mike is President-Elect of the Maine Trial Lawyers Association and Governor of the American Association for Justice.
+He does volunteer work advocating for victims in Maine's capital and Washington, D.C., and he is a frequent speaker on trial advocacy, insurance coverage, and safety policies.

 Memberships, Distinctions, and Community Service